apideck-libraries/portman/README.md

   - **value (string)** : The value that will be used to overwrite/extend the key in the request body OR use the [Postman Dynamic variables](https://learning.Postman.com/docs/writing-scripts/script-references/variables-list/) to use dynamic values like `{{$guid}}` or `{{$randomInt}}`.
   - **overwrite (Boolean true/false | Default: true)** : Overwrites the request body value OR attach the value to the original request body value.
   - **remove (Boolean true/false | Default: false)** : Removes the request body property, including the value.

+### Portman - `globals` property

+The configuration defined in the `globals` will be executed on the full Postman collection.
+This is handy if you need to do mass replacements of variables or specific word/keys/values in the full collection.

+#### preRequestScripts options:

+This contains the "pre-request script" that will be added on the Postman collection level.

+#### variableOverwrites options:

+The "variableOverwrites" allow you to overwrite all matching keys with a variable definition.

+#### globalReplacements options:

+Consider this a "search & replace" utility, that will search a string/object/... and replace it with another string/object/...
+This is very useful to replace data from the OpenApi specification to be used in the Postman test automation.

 ## Configure automatic upload to Postman App

 1. Get your Postman API key